WinRAR

-WinRAR is a trialware file archiver utility for Windows, developed by Eugene Roshal of win.rar GmbH.
-It can create and view archives in RAR or ZIP file formats, and unpack numerous archive file formats.
-To enable the user to test the integrity of archives, WinRAR embeds CRC32 or BLAKE2 checksums for each file in each archive.
+WinRAR is a trialware file archiver and compression utility for Microsoft Windows, developed by Eugene Roshal of win.rar GmbH (RARLAB) since 1995.
+It can create and view archives in RAR (a format created by Roshal) or ZIP file formats, and unpack numerous archive file formats.
+To enable the user to test the integrity of archives, WinRAR embeds CRC-32 or BLAKE2 checksums for each file in each archive.
 WinRAR supports creating encrypted, multi-part and self-extracting archives.

-WinRAR is a Windows-only program.
-An Android application called "RAR for Android" is also available.
-Related programs include the command-line utilities "RAR" and "UNRAR" and versions for macOS, Linux, FreeBSD, Windows CE, and MS-DOS.
+RARLAB also offer a mobile version as freeware for Android under the name RAR for Android.
+Related programs include command-line utilities RAR and UNRAR which are also released for macOS, Linux, FreeBSD, and in the past for Windows CE, MS-DOS and OS/2.